 When you go home you will be advised to keep an eye on your baby’s movements and, should your baby have another episode of reduced movements, you must again contact Kingston Hospital immediately.
 Never hesitate to contact your midwife or maternity unit for advice no matter how many times this happens.

 This information leaflet has been developed in accordance with the RCOG: Your baby’s movements in pregnancy (February 2019).
-The full guidance can be viewed at
+The full guidance can be viewed using the link below:

 Please speak to a member of staff before or during your visit to the hospital if you require translation support to access Patient Information.
 Please ring the phone number on your appointment letter, if you have one.